genesiscommunitysuccess/docs/docs/03_server/05_access-control/05_authorisation-overview.md

 - A permissioning block can exist inside a resource (`requestReply`, `query` or `eventHandler`) definition.
 In this case, it applies only to that resource definition.
 This is specific permissioning.
 - Alternatively, you can specify a permissioning block outside any resource in the file.
 This is global permissioning.
 If you do this, the permissioning applies by default to all the resources in the file. **However, any permissioning block inside a specific resource overrides this default**.
-- The permissioning block at the global level can only contain `permissionCodes`, as the `auth` block is based on each individual resource definition.
+- The permissioning block at the global level can only contain `permissionCodes`, as the `auth` block is based on each individual resource definition and the `customPermissions` block provides access to the incoming message.
 - Every request that comes into a Genesis server will include the username of an authenticated user.
 Non-authenticated users will not have access to or visibility of the Genesis services.

 In the example below, the block applies to a specific `requestReply` within a Request Server: